-If customers are not entering credit card information directly on your website, but rather entering it directly on a payment processing company's website, such as PayPal, Google Checkout or Amazon Payments, then you do not need an SSL Certificate, since you are not transmitting or storing credit card information.
+If customers are not entering credit card information directly on your Web Property, but rather entering it directly on a payment processing company's Web Property, such as PayPal, Google Checkout or Amazon Payments, then you do not need an SSL Certificate, since you are not transmitting or storing credit card information.

 Shared certificates are provided free on all of our shared web hosting plans.
 This allows you to enjoy the encryption that SSL provides without purchasing your own SSL Certificate.
 However, because it is a shared certificate, it is not tied specifically to your domain name, which means that you must use the server name in the URL (typically something similar to https://secure###.GriotSites.com) instead of your own domain name, if you want to avoid browser warnings.
 If you attempt to use your own domain name with a shared certificate, you will receive warnings in your web browser that your domain name does not match the domain name indicated on the certificate.